Woodstock Union High School (Vermont): Yoh theatre

 The WUHS theatre program typically offers five different productions a year that involve high school and middle school students, teachers, and community members.
-Yoh's 2024 - 2025 performances included Front by Robert Caisley, Head Over Heals by Jeff Whitty, and As You Like It by William Shakespeare.
+Yoh's 2024-2025 performances included Front by Robert Caisley, Head Over Heals by Jeff Whitty, and As You Like It by William Shakespeare.

 Teachers including Harriet Y. Worrell and Marcia Bender helped establish the culture of Yoh.
 Worrell introduced the Speakchorus, which students continue to perform in Woodstock's annual commencement ceremony.

 In August 2025 members of the Yoh theater traveled to Scotland to participate in the Edinburgh Fringe Festival.
 They performed Too Much Light Makes the Baby Go Blind: 30 plays in 60 minutes by Greg Allen.

+The Yoh Theatre Players performed Pride and Prejudice May 1-3, 2026 at Woodstock Union High School.

 Student organizations

 Direct student leadership opportunities at WUHS consist of student government and student council.
 Each class has a president, vice president, secretary, and treasurer, as well as representatives on student council.
 Traditionally, two seniors serve as student representatives on the School Board.

 Clubs at WUHS are advised by one or more faculty members.
-Organizations in 2024 - 2025 included Catan club, chess club, computer team, corner dwellers creative writing club, earth beat, French club, Future Farmers of America, gaming (D&D), math team, outing club, queer straight alliance, safe school ambassadors, scholars bowl, social action club, Spanish club, VTLSP/OVX, YADB book club, yearbook club.
+Organizations in 2024-2025 included Catan club, chess club, computer team, corner dwellers creative writing club, earth beat, French club, Future Farmers of America, gaming (D&D), math team, outing club, queer straight alliance, safe school ambassadors, scholars bowl, social action club, Spanish club, VTLSP/OVX, YADB book club, yearbook club.

 Post graduation

 Woodstock graduates attend 4-year and 2-year colleges, begin trade apprenticeships, and enter the workforce.
 Graduates attend selective institutions including in the Ivy League, NESCAC, and Liberty League.

-The most common college for Woodstock graduates to attend is the University of Vermont.
+From 2022 to 2026, the top schools for Woodstock Union High School graduates to attend were the University of Vermont (35), Vermont State University (15), Providence College (7), St. Lawrence University (6), Middlebury College (5), Plymouth State University (5), Clarkson University (4), George Washington University (4), Northeastern University (4), Rensselaer Polytechnic Institute (4), and the University of Massachusetts, Amherst (4).

+Alumni

+There is an active WUHS Alumni Association that hosts events in Woodstock.
+During the traditional Alumni Weekend in June, graduates representing the 50 year reunion class attend Commencement, and the association organizes a parade on the Saturday following graduation.
+In 2026, the Alumni Association presented prizes to the best floats in three categories: humorous, original, and artistic.
+According to a Vermont Standard article on June 4, 2026, the first Alumni Weekend started in 1942.
+"After graduation, they tried to have a parade, which they'd never had, to thank the boys that were joining up to go and fight in World War II," said Dennis Wright, coordinator for the Class of 1976.
+"They didn't know how it would go, but it was a huge success.
+It's been a big deal to me ever since I was a kid, going to the parade."